24 Bird-Related Novels & Memoirs

 Book Summary

 In 2015, Noah completed an extraordinary trip around the world.
-In 365 days, he visited 41 countries (including all 7 continents), and spotted over half of the known bird species in the world.
+In 365 days, he visited 41 countries (including all 7 continents) and spotted over half of the known bird species in the world.

 It wasn’t an easy feat to see 6,042 species.
-Noah encountered mudslides, floods, war zones, sleep deprivation and more.
+Noah encountered mudslides, floods, war zones, sleep deprivation, and more.
 His journey provides a unique perspective on the people, places, and birds of the world.
 On his travels, he stayed with locals who could educate him on both regional birds and local customs, making this an excellent pick for anyone interested in world travel.

 We recommend pulling up photos of the birds spotted in each chapter to enhance your enjoyment of Noah’s adventure.

-For another non-fiction memoir, try Birding to Change the World by Trish O’Kane, about an investigative journalist who became bird obsessive and turned her passion into a new career as an ornithologist and environmental activist.
+For another non-fiction memoir, try Birding to Change the World by Trish O’Kane, about an investigative journalist who became bird obsessed and turned her passion into a new career as an ornithologist and environmental activist.

 Book Summary

 While you may not recognize the name Christian Cooper, you’ll likely recognize his story.
 In 2020, he was in Central Park birdwatching as he had since he was ten years old.
-A woman was walking her dog without a leash, as is required in the area because off-leash dogs harm the bird habitat.
-When he calmly asked her to leash her dog, she reacted in an incredible rude and racist manner, and the world watched the interaction unfold from Cooper’s video.
+A woman was walking her dog without a leash, as is required in the area, because off-leash dogs harm the bird habitat.
+When he calmly asked her to leash her dog, she reacted in an incredibly rude and racist manner, and the world watched the interaction unfold from Cooper’s video.

 While this story is recounted in Cooper’s memoir, it’s also so much more.
 From his world travels and lifelong love of birding to his job at Marvel and experiences on 9/11, you’ll find humor, nature, and wisdom about his life growing up as a self-described gay Blerd (Black nerd).

-Last Flight of the Scarlet Macaw Book Cover
+The Last Flight of the Scarlet Macaw

 Book Summary